Kamaka Ukulele: Employment of people with disabilities

-100th anniversary

-In 2016, Kamaka Ukulele celebrated its 100th anniversary, collaborating with Reyn Spooner to release a ukulele-themed line of aloha wear and releasing a 2-disc cd.
-They also held a concert at the Hawaii Theater.
+Description

+Kamaka produces ukeles, mainly from koa wood, the endemic Hawaiian wood.
+Kamaka makes standard, concert, tenor and baritone ukeleles featuring four, six and eight strings.

+Authorized dealers of Kamaka ukuleles worldwide are scarce.
+In 2009, Ukulele Hut in Guam and Matt Umanov Guitar shop in New York were added to the small list of authorized dealers.

 Famous endorsements

 Kamaka ukuleles are endorsed by a number of professional musicians including ukulele prodigy Jake Shimabukuro.
-Shimabukuro, who achieved popular recognition following the performance of his arrangement of George Harrison's 'While My Guitar Gently Weeps', plays a Kamaka 4-string tenor ukulele custom built to his specification by the luthiers at Kamaka's workshop.
+Shimabukuro, who achieved popular recognition following the performance of his arrangement of George Harrison's "While My Guitar Gently Weeps", plays a Kamaka 4-string tenor ukulele custom built to his specification by the luthiers at Kamaka's workshop.
 The instrument features solid master-grade Hawaiian curly koa wood and a Fishman pickup.

 George Harrison was also fond of the Kamaka ukulele; he played the concert, the tenor 6-string and tenor 8-string.
 According to one music store on Maui, Hawaii, Harrison would purchase all the Kamaka ukuleles in stock to give to his friends as gifts.

 Adam Sandler played a Kamaka ukulele in the movie 50 First Dates.
 The ukulele was a custom 6-string Kamaka designed to Sandler's specifications.
 It appears in the movie's official poster and on the cover of the DVD and soundtrack, although the ukulele was digitally modified to resemble a 4-string.